-In this article, we will talk about the key aspects of Section 35, exploring how it benefits taxpayers and the specific types of R&D expenses that are eligible for deductions in the income tax slabs.
+In this article, we will discuss the important features of Section 35, its benefits for taxpayers, and the eligible R&D expenses that can be claimed as deductions under the applicable income tax slabs.

 Section 35 of the Income Tax Act is a provision that allows taxpayers to claim deductions for expenses incurred in scientific research and development.
 This section aims to promote and support scientific research by providing financial incentives through tax deductions.
 It encompasses a wide range of scientific fields, including engineering, natural sciences, technology, and social sciences.
 By enabling deductions for both revenue and capital expenditures related to scientific research, Section 35 helps reduce the overall cost of R&D activities, thus encouraging more investment in innovation and technological advancement.